UT-Austin-RPL/sailor/index.markdown

                 <tr>
                     <td>
   <p align="justify" width="20%">
-  Overview of MAPLE. (left) We present a learning framework that augments the robot's atomic motor actions with a library of versatile behavior primitives. (middle) Our method learns to compose these primitives via reinforcement learning. (right) This enables the agent to solve complex long-horizon manipulation tasks.
+  We present a skill-based imitation learning framework that uses prior data to learn novel tasks in a data-efficient manner. (left) First, we learn a latent skill model on the prior data. (middle) Given a dataset of target task demonstrations we use this latent space to retrieve similar behaviors from the prior data. (right) We then learn a policy on the target task data and retrieved prior data, trained to output latent skills.
 </p></td></tr></table>